dinhphien/loan-application/README.md

 $ make startup
 ```

+> **_Note:_** Common issues you might encounter:
+>
+> 1. SQLSTATE[HY000] [2002] Connection refused: This is because the database is not ready to handle
+> connection.
+You need to increase interval time for heathcheck in docker-compose.yml file
+>
+> 2. The stream or file "/mnt/code/storage/logs/laravel.log" could not be opened in append mode.
+This is the issue
+> with file permissions between container and host user.
+You need to update USER_ID, GROUP_ID in docker-compose.yml file
+> to be your current host user id and group id.
+>
 ## Testing
 There is a postman collection in postman folder which can be imported into Postman application,
 so you can test this application via Postman.